B3nj13/U.S-medical-insurance-costs/README.md

 # U.S-medical-insurance-costs
-This is a project carried out on code academy for the purpose of analyzing population insurance data region by region in the U.S.
+This is a project carried out on code academy for the purpose of analyzing population insurance data, region by region in the U.S.